audiomancer/react-domless-media/README.md

 	match={<DesktopMenu menuItems={menuItems} />}
 />
 ```
-In the example above, `DesktopMenu` component would be displayed only in `screen and (min-width: 1024px)`.
+In the example above, `DesktopMenu` component would be displayed only when `window.innerWidth` would be greater than or equal to a `1024` (pixels).

 ```jsx
 import DOMLessMedia from './DOMLessMedia.js'